Ukrainian refugees speak of bombs, half-empty cities, hunger | Science-Environment

 Ukrainian refugees speak of bombs, half-empty cities, hunger

+Maria Fiodorova, a 77-year-old refugee from Mariupol who arrived Monday in Medyka, said 90% of the city has been destroyed.
+“There are no buildings there (in Mairupol) any more,” she said.

+For Maryna Galla, just listening to birds singing as she arrived in Poland was blissful after the sound of shelling and death in Mariupol.
+Galla took a stroll in the park in Przemysl with her 13-year-old son, Danil.
+She hopes to reach Germany next.
+“It's finally getting better,” Galla said.
+The United Nations says nearly 3.5 million people have left Ukraine since the start of the Russian invasion , the largest exodus of refugees in Europe since World War II.

-Valentina Ketchena arrived by train at the Polish town of Przemsyl.
+Valentina Ketchena arrived by train at Przemsyl on Monday.
 She never thought that at the age of 70 she would be forced to leave her home in Kriviy Rig, and see the town in southern Ukraine almost deserted as people flee the Russian invasion for safety.

 Kriviy Rig is now “half empty,'' said Ketchena.
 She will stay now with friends in Poland, hoping to return home soon.
 “It (is a) very difficult time for everyone.”
 Zoryana Maksimovich is from the western city of Lviv, near the Polish border.
 Though the city has seen less destruction than others, Maksimovich said her children are frightened and cried every night when they had to go to the basement for protection. ”I told my children that we are going to visit friends,'' the 40-year-old said.
 “They don't understand clearly what is going on but in a few days they are going to ask me about where their father is.”
 Like most refugees, Maksimovich had to flee without her husband — men aged 18 to 60 are forbidden from leaving the country and have stayed to fight.
 “I don't know how I will explain,'' she said.
 Once in Poland, refugees can apply for a local ID number that enables them to work and access health, social and other services.
 Irina Cherkas, 31, from the Poltava region, said she was afraid her children could be targeted in Russian attacks.